Los Nietos

-Los Nietos, Spain is a small fishing village with its own individual marina on the Mar Menor, which began as a very small fishing settlement and was later urbanised to allow more holiday homes by the Mar Menor.
-It is now a busy community with many visitors, especially in the summer, with some events at other times.
-Many foreigners, mainly British, live there.
-The village is at the eastern terminus of the Cartagena–Los Nietos commuter railway line.
+It has its own individual marina on the Mar Menor, which began as a very small fishing settlement later being urbanised to allow more holiday homes by the Mar Menor.
+As of 2026 it’s a busy community with many visitors, especially during summertime, with local events at other times particularly at the Yacht Club on the marina.
+Many foreigners, mainly British, live there however post brexit the numbers of British have dwindled.
+Los Nietos is at the eastern terminus of the Cartagena–Los Nietos commuter railway line.